Can this carb curb a creeping waistline?

 Rice lowers obesity rates

-In an international study that included data from 136 countries, researchers from Doshisha Women’s College of Liberal Arts, Kyoto, Japan found that more rice means less obesity.
+In an international study that included data from 136 countries, researchers from Doshisha Women’s College of Liberal Arts in Kyoto, Japan, found that consuming more rice is associated with lower rates of obesity.

-Researchers tracked the consumption of all rice products in the study — white rice, brown rice and rice flour.
+Researchers tracked the consumption of all rice products in the study, including white rice, brown rice, and rice flour.
 They looked at how many grams per day of rice products people consumed, and how many total calories per day they consumed

 Why would a high-carb food like rice lead to lower obesity rates?

-Researchers believe the fiber, nutrients and plant compounds in rice could make people feel full faster and keep them from eating too much.
-Also, despite being high in carbs, rice doesn’t cause blood sugar to spike too badly after a meal.
-That means it won’t contribute to insulin resistance, which is a major factor behind obesity.
+Researchers believe that the fiber, nutrients, and plant compounds in rice may help people feel full faster and prevent overeating.
+Additionally, despite being high in carbs, rice doesn’t cause blood sugar levels to spike too drastically after a meal.
+That means it won’t contribute to insulin resistance, a major factor in obesity.

 But don’t go overboard on the rice